 PLH can cause hopperburn on leaves, which can reduce photosynthesis and yield.
-Seeds treated commercially with thiamethoxam (Cruiser 5ST) are protected from PLH for about 3 weeks post planting.
+Seeds treated commercially with thiamethoxam (Cruiser 5FS) are protected from PLH for about 3 weeks post-planting.
 Sweep netting can help determine if pest densities warrant control.
 Treat if the number of adults plus nymphs exceeds 100 per 20 sweeps.

-Apply or Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) (=Restricted Use) PHI REI Bee and Crop Restrictions (d) (h) TR 1A Sevin XLR Plus 1.0 qt/A carbaryl - snap beans only 3 12 Н 1A Lannate LV 0.75 to 3.0 pt/A methomyl see label 48 Н 1B Dimethoate 400 0.5 to 1.0 pt/A dimethoate 01 48 Н 3A Pyrethroid insecticides regis tered for use on Beans: see table at the end of Insect Control.
-4A Neonicotinoid insecticides r egistered for use on Bea ns: see table at the end of Insect Control.
-4D Sivanto Prime or 200SL 7.0 to 14.0 fl oz/A flupyradifurone 7 4 M
+Apply one Apply one of the following formulations: Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) and Crop Restrictions PHI (d) REI (h) Bee TR 1A Sevin XLR Plus 1.0 qt/A carbaryl - snap beans only 3 12 Н 1A Lannate LV 0.75 to 3.0 pt/A methomyl see label 48 Н 1B Orthene 97 0.5 to 1.0 lb/A acephate - lima beans only 1 24 Н